How To Use TTX Gym

 Example:

-@ Stage 1: Initial Incident
+@ Initial Incident

 Everything after this line belongs to this stage until the next stage declaration.